farlies/rsked/doc/CONFIGURATION.md

 ### Mpd_player

-- `enabled` : if true, the `mpd` player is enabled
+- `enabled` : boolean, if true, the `mpd` player is enabled
-- `debug` : if true, emit additional diagnostic logging from mpd player
+- `debug` : boolean, if true, emit additional diagnostic logging from mpd player
-- `run_mpd` : if true `rsked` runs `mpd` as a child process (recommended)
+- `run_mpd` : boolean, if true `rsked` runs `mpd` as a child process
 - `bin_path` : path to the `mpd` binary
 - `socket` : pathname of the unix domain `mpd` control socket
-- `host` : host on which `mpd` is running
+- `host` : string, host on which `mpd` is running, default localhost
-- `port` : TCP port of the `mpd` control socket
+- `port` : number, TCP port of the `mpd` control socket

-It is best to let `rsked` run `mpd`--it can restart it if it dies or becomes unresponsive.
-The unix socket will be used to control `mpd` if available, otherwise the TCP socket (host/port) will be used.
+Experience has shown it is best to let `rsked` run `mpd` as a child process (`run_mpd=true`).
+This way, `rsked` can easily restart it if it dies or becomes unresponsive.
+Note that default installations of `mpd` will include *multiple* mechanisms to start `mpd` automatically at
+login: these must be removed since multiple mpd instances will conflict.

+The unix `socket` will be used to control `mpd` if available, otherwise the TCP socket (`host`/`port`) will be used.

 ### Sdr_player

-- `enabled` : if true, the SDR player (`gqrx`) is enabled
+- `enabled` : boolean, if true, the SDR player (`gqrx`) is enabled
-- `gqrx_bin_path` : pathname of the `gqrx` binary
+- `gqrx_bin_path` : string, pathname of the `gqrx` binary
-- `gqrx_work` : pathname of working configuration file for `gqrx`
+- `gqrx_work` : string, pathname of working configuration file for `gqrx`
-- `gqrx_gold` : pathname of the reference configuration file for `gqrx`
+- `gqrx_gold` : string, pathname of the reference configuration file for `gqrx`
-- `low_s` : signal strength (dbm) that is considered low
+- `low_s` : number, signal strength (dbm) that is considered low
-- `low_low_s` : signal strength (dbm) that is considered very low
+- `low_low_s` : number, signal strength (dbm) that is considered very low
-- `device_vendor` : 4-char hex string for the USB SDR vendor
+- `device_vendor` : string, 4-char hex of the USB SDR vendor
-- `device_product` : 4-char hex string for the USB SDR product
+- `device_product` : string, 4-char hex of the USB SDR product

 The USB device vendor and product strings are used by `rsked` to determine if a suitable SDR dongle is present on the bus.
 You can find these strings by plugging in the SDR and running `lsusb`.
+For example, the Realtek RTL-2838 has entry: `0bda:2838`.
+The `0bda` is the vendor and `2838` is the product.

-When a radio signal falls below the low low threshold `rsked` will switch to an alternate source, e.g. another station or recorded music.
+When a radio signal falls below the `low_low_s` threshold `rsked` will switch to an alternate source, e.g. another station or recorded music.
+Falling below the `low_s` threshold will generate a warning message in the log.

 ### Ogg_player

-- `enabled` : if true, the `ogg123` player is enabled
+- `enabled` : boolean, if true, the `ogg123` player is enabled
-- `device` : audio device used for playback
+- `device` : string, audio device used for playback
-- `working_dir` : root directory for stored Music files
-- `ogg_bin_path` : pathname of the `ogg123` binary
+- `ogg_bin_path` : string, pathname of the `ogg123` binary

+The `device` string is any argument acceptable to the `-d` option of ogg123; see the `man` page.

 ### Mp3_player

-- `enabled` : if true, the `mpg321` player is enabled
+- `enabled` : boolean, if true, the `mpg321` player is enabled
-- `device` : audio device used for playback
+- `device` : string, audio device used for playback
-- `working_dir` : root directory for stored Music files
 - `mp3_bin_path` : pathname of the `mpg321` binary

+NOTE: the `device` attribute is not currently respected; the local default device will be used.

 ## Schedule

 The schedule controls what `rsked` will play at any given time during a week.
 The configuration file is JSON, conventionally `~/.config/rsked/schedule.json`.
-It is a single object with these sections:
+It is a single object with three main sections:

 - *preamble* : meta-information in top-level string members
 - *sources* : various audio sources
-- *week map* : maps each day of the week to a day schedule
-- *day programs* : times and programs for a particular day or class of days
+- *dayprograms* : times and programs for a particular day or class of days

+NOTE: The pre-release `rsked` schedules used schema "1.0", which had an additional section, the week map.
+Only schemas "2.0" and later are supported in rsked releases.
+Older schedules, (if any exist!) will need conversion.
+The new schema is structurally simpler and facilitates the (under construction) a web-based graphical editor, *rcal*.
+Schedules can also easily be created and updated with a text editor.

 ### Preamble

-The preamble members must include:
+The preamble is a set of top level attributes.
+Four are required:

+- `encoding` : string, must be `"UTF-8"`
-- `schema` : identifies the format for the configuration file;
+- `schema` : string, identifies the format for the configuration file;
-  this must be the string `1.0` for the format described here.
+  this must be the *string* `"2.0"` for the format described here.
-- `version` : identifies in logs this particular revision of your schedule--change as needed for your reference.
+- `version` : string, identifies this particular revision of the schedule
+- `description` : string, brief title for the schedule (used in the web editor)

+The values of `version` should be lexicographically comparable so newer schedules may be reliably recognized.
+The suggested format is an ISO date time stamp like: `2020-09-23T14:41`.
+This string will appear in `rsked` logs.

+Additionally, the preamble may specify attributes indicating local directories to find audio files and directories:

+- `library` : string, music library path
+- `playlists` : string, playlist path
+- `announcements` : string, announcement path

+If specified, these must be **absolute** paths.
+If unspecified, the `library` defaults to:  `"$HOME/Music"`, the playlists defaults to `"$HOME/.config/mpd/playlists/"`, and announcements defaults to `"$HOME/.config/rsked/"`.

 ### Sources